 Getting the support you need

 There are ways to manage pandemic-related stress.
-These include introducing new activities to your daily routine to improve your mood, creating and finding ways to safely connect with loved ones at a distance, over the phone or a video call.
+These include introducing new activities to your daily routine to improve your mood and creating and finding ways to safely connect with loved ones at a distance, over the phone, or on a video call.
 You can also make distance learning more social for children and teens, by helping them connect with friends through online chats.

 The professionals at Nugent Family Counseling are here to help.
 Don’t hesitate to reach out to our team for professional support with feelings or fears of worsening depression.
 We offer counseling, psychiatry, medication management, and alternative therapies, taking a holistic approach to your and your loved ones’ mental health and well-being.

 We invite you to learn more about our full range of services for children or teens.
 Book an appointment with one of our experienced providers.
-Visit us online, or call our San Jose, Santa Clara, or Aliso Viejo, California, or Reno, Nevada offices now to schedule.
+Visit us online, or call our San Jose, California, Los Gatos, California, and Reno, Nevada offices now to schedule.